dEAduction/dEAduction/CONTRIBUTING.md

   projects.

 When you think your contribution is ready, git push it to your online fork.
-Then, tell us about it in the issue; core-team members will review your contribution proposal.
+Then let us know about it in the issue; core-team members will review your contribution proposal.
 After potential modifications and approval, do a [*pull request*](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) for your contribution to be integrated into d∃∀duction's codebase.

-At any stage, do feel free to discuss the advancement of your contribution with core-team members.
-This should be done publicly, in the issue of the contribution.
+You should feel free to discuss the advancement of your contribution with us at any point.
+(This should be done publicly, in the issue of the contribution.)

-### What to expect?
+### What you can expect

 If you follow these steps, your contribution proposition should be approved!
 You will then be credited as a d∃∀duction's contributor.
-Nevertheless, respecting the above stages does not by any way mean that your contribution proposal *will* be accepted.
+Nevertheless, respecting the above stages does not guarantee that your contribution proposal will necessarily be accepted.

 ### Setting up the development environment